COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Related Works

 \subsection{Embodied Manipulation}

 Prevailing approaches to embodied manipulation can be categorized into end-to-end learning-based and planning-based methods.
 Imitation learning methods, such as VLA\cite{kim2024openvla} and Diffusion Policy\cite{chi2023diffusion}\cite{ze20243d}, directly learn manipulation policies from human demonstrations.
+Recent foundation model-based frameworks have demonstrated impressive embodied spatial reasoning and slow-thinking capabilities \cite{zhao2025embodied}.
 However, these methods are often constrained by demonstration data, which typically lacks complex obstacle interactions.
 And their reliance on a static, third-person camera perspective makes them ill-suited for confined spaces.
 Similarly, planning-based manipulation methods \cite{huang2024rekep}\cite{pan2025omnimanip} tend to focus on generating the end-effector movement and assume a complete world model and a known target pose.
 They often overlook the kinematic and environmental constraints imposed on the manipulator's trajectory to reach that pose.